U.S. Route 117: Calypso to Wilson

 North of the intersection with US 117 Connector, US 117 follows a four-lane divided highway to the north.
 The highway is routed to the west of Mount Olive but provides access to the town through several intersecting roads.
 US 117 meets NC 55 at a diamond interchange north of downtown Mount Olive.
 The interchange marks the beginning of a freeway which US 117 follows for 7.8 mi.
 Two interchanges, at Country Club Road and Oberry Road, are located between Mount Olive and Dudley.
 US 117 is routed to the west of Brogden, and no interchanges provide access to the town.
 North of Brogden, US 117 meets US 117 Alternate at an at-grade intersection, marking the end of the freeway.
 The U.S. highway continues north, intersecting US 13 east of Mar-Mac.
 US 13 runs in concurrency with US 117 from the intersection until northern Goldsboro.

 US 117 turns to the northeast, crossing the Neuse River to the south of Goldsboro.
 The highway lanes briefly split and US 117 intersects NC 581 at Arrington Bridge Road.
 NC 581 begins to run concurrently along US 117 and US 13 to the north.
 Beyond NC 581, the highway makes a turn from the northeast to a slightly northwestward direction.
 It meets the southern terminus of US 117 Business at George Street which continues toward downtown Goldsboro.
 Beginning at the intersection, US 117 runs along the western side of the downtown area of Goldsboro.
 US 117 and US 13 diverge from NC 581 at an intersection in western Goldsboro.
 NC 581 continues north, providing access to the southern terminus I-795 via.
 NC 581 Connector.
 Turning to the northeast, US 117 and US 13 begin to run along a freeway outside of downtown Goldsboro.
 The highway has an interchange with Ash Street before meeting US 70 and US 70 Business at an interchange with Grantham Street.
 US 70 runs in concurrency with US 117 and US 13 to the east along the freeway.
 At an incomplete trumpet interchange, US 117 exits the freeway and follows a four-lane divided highway to the north.
 Beginning at the interchange, the highway once again begins to parallel a railroad operated by CSX Transportation.
 US 117 meets the northern terminus of US 117 Business at an intersection with William Street.
 The U.S. highway turns northward to follow William Street.
-On the outskirts of Goldsboro, US 117 meets US 70 Bypass at an interchange and begins to parallel I-795 as it continues to the north.
+On the outskirts of Goldsboro, US 117 meets Interstate 42 at an interchange and begins to parallel I-795 as it continues to the north.